 Most boiler designs utilize a pressure-relief valve to control the amount of internal pressure generated by the boiler.
 Commonly a spring-loaded valve that is pre-set to pop off or release at a given pressure level, the excess steam is allowed to escape through the pressure-relief valve and avoid a boiler explosion.
 Occasionally, these valves will become corroded and gummed up, preventing them from operating as designed.
 Most boilers have maintenance schedules to test and replace any inoperable pressure-relief valves.

 Hot water creates scale and corrosion inside the boiler tank that can lead to faulty steel and, ultimately, a boiler explosion if left unattended.
 The inside of the boiler tank should be cleaned and examined periodically to monitor the condition of the boiler.
 If the scale and corrosion are allowed to remain inside of the tank, the metal can become weak, and even the rivets or welds used to seal the tank can develop weak spots.
-The minerals and natural products found within the makeup of the water itself can cause a boiler explosion as well.
+The minerals and natural products found within the makeup of the water itself can cause an explosion as well.

 The reason a boiler explosion can be so damaging to the surrounding area is that steam takes up 1,600 times more room than water.
 When this power is given the smallest avenue through which to escape, it tries to leave the area all at once.
 The power of all of the steam pressure released at once during a boiler explosion is equal to that caused by detonating a huge amount of explosives or gunpowder.